• Art magazine

 Further information

-Which composers lived in the baroque period? → The article "The Music of the Baroque" of the web historians brings together the most distinctive and most important representatives of baroque music in a clear form.
+Which composers lived during the Baroque period? → The article “The Music of the Baroque” by WebHistoriker brings together the most prominent and important representatives of Baroque music in a clear and concise manner.

-How is Baroque played? → The article "Baroque era Music Guide: A letter History of Baroque Music" provides further information about the musical form of music and offers numerous master class lessons to learn the special playing method of this era directly.
+How is Baroque music played? → The article “Baroque Era Music Guide: A Brief History of Baroque Music” provides further information about the musical form of the music and offers numerous masterclass lessons to learn the special playing style of this era directly.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.